wp-plugins/text-hover/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Fix bug where $x (where x is number) when used in hover text gets removed on display
+* Fix to properly escape shortcut keys prior to internal use in preg_replace()
+* Update plugin framework to 032

 = 3.2 =
 * Fix bug with settings form not appearing in MS
 * Update plugin framework to 030